A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Introduction

-Along a given line of sight (LOS), the scattering timescale ($\tau_{\rm sc}$) characterizes the time delay caused by multi-path propagation through the warm ionized medium (WIM).
+Along a given line of sight (LOS), the scattering timescale ($\tau_{\rm sc}$) characterizes the time delay caused by multi-path propagation through the warm ionized medium (WIM) of the Milky Way Galaxy.
 Propagation through ionized plasma also results in a frequency-dependent dispersive delay that is proportional to the integrated column density of free electrons along the LOS.
 This integrated quantity is known as the dispersion measure (DM).
 Based on the DM and $\tau_{\rm sc}$ predictions from the NE2001 Galactic electron density model \citep{ne2001}, \cite{occ_2022} postulated a ``zone of avoidance" to span over a range of Galactic longitudes $|l| \leq 50\degree$ and latitudes $|b| \leq 4.1\degree$ at 0.4 GHz for FRBs. \cite{mj15} proposed that diffractive scintillation enhances FRB detectability at higher Galactic latitudes by boosting some bursts above the detection threshold, particularly in the presence of a steep luminosity distribution.
 Strong scattering in the Galactic plane can suppress scintillation and broaden the pulse, reducing the likelihood of such boosts.

-Studies of the FRB sky distribution have been limited by the small number of detections and the challenges associated with combining data from different instruments, each with differing sensitivities, instrumental uncertainties, and selection functions.
+FRBs are therefore understood to encode information about the WIM through measurements of $\tau_{\rm sc}$, serving as ``backlights" to the foreground that is the Milky Way Galaxy.
+A large sample of $\tau_{\rm sc}$ measured from FRBs observed across a large fraction of the sky are expected to provide the means for constraining structural information of the WIM \citep[e.g.,][]{mj15}.
+However, past studies of the FRB sky distribution have been limited by the small number of detections and the challenges associated with combining data from different instruments, each with differing sensitivities, instrumental uncertainties, and selection functions.
 The FRB sky distribution can greatly vary based on the observing frequency.
-As a result, the scope of such studies so far has been limited to probing only the Galactic latitude dependence.
+As a result, the scope of such studies so far has been limited to probing only the Galactic latitude dependence \citep{phl19}.
 Using data acquired with the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Fast Radio Burst project (hereafter, CHIME/FRB), \cite{jcc+21} reported no significant dependence of FRB detections on Galactic latitude in CHIME/FRB Catalog 1 (\citetalias{chimefrbcatalog1}) containing 536 FRBs.

 The forthcoming second catalog of CHIME/FRB (hereafter \cat{}) represents a significant advancement, reporting the largest number of unique FRBs detected by a single instrument (\citetalias{chimefrbcatalog2}).
 An updated map of the FRB sky positions in \cat{} reveals a striking and visually discernible gap in FRB detections.
 For the first time, we clearly identify a Galactic scattering zone of avoidance (hereafter referred to as the ``detection gap'') in FRB detections, which spans Galactic longitudes $ 70\degree < l < 90\degree$ and latitudes $ -7\degree < b < 11\degree$ in the CHIME observing band (400--800 MHz).
 This detection gap coincides with the Cygnus X region -- a massive star-forming region in the Galaxy, known to contain dense ionized gas and strong degrees of turbulence \citep{pm52,wendker,schneider+06}.
 The alignment with known Galactic structure suggests a strong link between plasma propagation effects and the suppression of FRB detectability in the CHIME/FRB experiment.